What is the DCF Terminal Value Formula?

 Which Terminal Value Method is More Common?

 The exit multiple approach is more common among industry professionals, as they prefer to compare the value of a business to something they can observe in the market.
-Among academics, you will hear more talk about the perpetual growth model since it has more theory behind it.
+You will hear more talk about the perpetual growth model among academics since it has more theory behind it.
 Some industry practitioners will take a hybrid approach and use an average of both.

 Example from a Financial Model